pycom/pydocs/content/firmwareapi/micropython/utime.md

 #### utime.mktime()

 This is inverse function of `localtime`.
-It’s argument is a full 8-tuple which expresses a time as per `localtime`.
+It's argument is a full 8-tuple which expresses a time as per `localtime`.
 It returns an integer which is the number of seconds since `Jan 1, 2000`.

 #### utime.sleep(seconds)